apache/horaedb-docs/content/en/docs/design/wal_on_disk.md

 2. `crc`: Used to ensure data consistency.
 Computes the CRC checksum from the table id to the end of the record.

-3. `length`: The number of bytes from the table id to the end of the record.

-4. `table id`: The unique identifier of the table.
+3. `table id`: The unique identifier of the table.

-5. `sequence num`: The sequence number of the record.
+4. `sequence num`: The sequence number of the record.

-6. `value length`: The byte length of the value.
+5. `value length`: The byte length of the value.

-7. `value`: The value in the general log format.
+6. `value`: The value in the general log format.

 The region ID is not stored in the log because it can be obtained from the file path.